wacncontent/CustomizeTool/removeCommentOutput2/articles/batch/batch-technical-overview.md

 * Genetic sequence analysis
 * Software testing

-Batch can also perform parallel calculations with a reduce step at the end, and other more complicated parallel workloads.
+Batch can also perform parallel calculations with a reduce step at the end, and more complex HPC workloads such as message passing interface (MPI) applications.

 >[AZURE.NOTE]At this time Batch only supports workloads that run on Windows Server-based virtual machines.
-Additionally, Batch doesn't currently support message passing interface (MPI) applications.

 For a comparison of Batch with other HPC solution options in Azure, see [Batch and HPC solutions](/documentation/articles/batch-hpc-solutions).